ragaeeb/skalu/README.md

 3. When prompted, enable the **Auto-detect settings from render.yaml** option.
 4. Deploy.
 Render will run `pip install -r requirements.txt` and start the server with `gunicorn app:app`.

 The default configuration limits uploads to 25&nbsp;MB to keep the demo responsive.
 Adjust the `MAX_CONTENT_LENGTH` environment variable in `render.yaml` if you need to allow larger files.
+The asynchronous upload workflow keeps requests short so long-running PDF analyses do not trip Render's worker timeout.

 ## Installation